PoisotLab/ms_metaweb_transfer/manuscript.md

 \sqrt{\mathbf{\Sigma}}\mathbf{R}$ -- using the full rank of $\mathbf{A}$,
 $\mathcal{L}\mathcal{R}' = \mathbf{A}$, and using any smaller rank results in
 $\mathcal{L}\mathcal{R}' \approx \mathbf{A}$.
-Using a rank of 1 for the t-SVD provides a first-order approximation of the network, etc.
+Using a rank of 1 for the t-SVD provides a first-order approximation of the network.

 The specific rank at which the SVD ought to be truncated is a difficult question.
 The purpose of SVD is to remove the noise, expressed at high